MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-deploy-offline.md

       ![Azure Stack subscriptions and locations in App Service Installer][4]

-8. You now have the option to deploy into an existing virtual network as configured through the steps [here](azure-stack-app-service-before-you-get-started.md#virtual-network), or allow the App Service installer to create a virtual network and associated subnets.
+8. You can deploy into an existing virtual network as configured through the steps [here](azure-stack-app-service-before-you-get-started.md#virtual-network), or allow the App Service installer to create a virtual network and associated subnets.
    1. Select **Create VNet with default settings**, accept the defaults, and then click **Next**, or;
    2. Select **Use existing VNet and Subnets**.
        1. Select the **Resource Group** that contains your virtual network;